Learn how to roast a pumpkin to make homemade pumpkin puree for all of your favorite pumpkin recipes with this simple tutorial!

 If you would like to freeze your homemade puree, scoop what you need out of the freezer bag.
 Then drain off any excess water before using it in your favorite recipes.
 Need some ideas on how to use your homemade pumpkin puree?
 Check out these pumpkin recipes!

 Did you make this Roasted Pumpkin Puree recipe?
-Share it on social media using the hashtag #livinglavidaeats.
-Don’t forget to tag me @lavidaholoka!
+Share it on social media using the hashtag #holokahome.
+Don’t forget to tag me @holokahome!